 Sea Rose offers our students a year-round academic program.
 In the summer we are able to welcome other children to join us while they are on vacation from their schools.
 We are happy to accept students with a Montessori background into our school starting in June.
 Students with out this background can start in July.
 We recommend students without prior Montessori experience schedule a visit prior to summer to see if our program will be a good fit.

-Summer Schedule for 2018 to be announced.
+Summer schedule, application and rates for 2019 to be announced.

 The afternoons will focus on fun activities; yoga, gardening, raw food cooking, art and water play as well as time spent outdoors on the playground and running with silks in our open field.
 See below for detailed program descriptions.